 History Book Club

-The History Book Club is a monthly event series that brings together alumni, faculty, students, and friends of the Department of History to engage virtually with our faculty and graduates, and learn about their recently published books.
+The History Book Club is an event series that brings together alumni, faculty, students, and friends of the Department of History to engage virtually with our faculty and graduates and learn about their recently published books.
+We typically meet three times each semester.

 History Book Club gatherings are designed to be enjoyed by any history lover, whether or not you’ve read the featured book.